Pay and benefits

 The Partnership Music Society incorporates five performing groups, choral, orchestral and theatrical, and has a full time Musical Director.
 The society gives around 15 performances a year, many of which are open to the public.

 Partners can get a 50% subsidy on tickets for the theatre, opera and music performances, up to a maximum amount per year.
 This subsidy is also available for entry to exhibitions and museums.
-We also have corporate membership of English Heritage, Kew Gardens, the Wildfowl and Wetlands Trust and the Royal Academy of Arts.
+We also have corporate membership of Durrell Wildlife Conservation Trust, English Heritage, Imperial War Museum, Kew Gardens, the Wildfowl and Wetlands Trust, National Trust for Scotland and Historic Royal Palaces.

 The Partnership gives generous financial support to Partners who want to continue their education or learn new skills whether work related or of personal interest.
 Many Partners take advantage of this benefit when on extended leave, using the subsidy available to them to learn a new skill or language.